-Paper for presentation at the Workshop "Meio Ambiente, Desenvolvimento e Política do Governo", Fundação Joaquim Nabuco, Recife-Pernambuco, 22-25 April 1996.
-Earlier versions of this analysis were presented at the conference on "The Development Enterprise: Economic, Environmental and Sociological Perspectives on Sustainability," Chicago, Illinois, U.S.A.
-26-29 October 1995 and prepared for Ecological Economics.
-I thank the Pew Scholars Program in Conservation and the Environment for financial support, and C. Cavalcanti, S.V.
+An earlier version of this paper was presented at the conference on "The Development Enterprise: Economic, Environmental and Sociological Perspectives on Sustainability," Chicago, IL, 26-29 October 1995.
+I thank the Pew Scholars Programme in Conservation and the Environment for financial support, and C. Cavalcanti, S.V.
 Wilson and an anonymous reviewer for comments.